OperationSpark/dice-app/README.md

 Turn your code from TODO 3 into a function that can make a dot in ANY LOCATION.
 What parameters should this function have?
 What will change each time you create a new dot?

-Call this function `makeDot`.
+Name this function `makeDot`.

 ## TODO 5: Make five dots

 Use `makeDot` to create 5 dots on your `#die` element.

-SOLVE A NEW PROBLEM
-Generate a random number between 1-6:

 # Part 3: Make it random!

 ## TODO 6: Generate a random number

-Use the code below to generate a random number each time the program runs:
+Use the code below to generate a random number between 1 and 6 each time the program runs:

 ```js
 var randomNum = Math.ceil(Math.random() * 6)